 - dizziness

-- Promotes blood clotting similar to vitamin K (be careful when taking anticoagulant medication: INR monitoring during high-dose Q10 therapy)
+- Promotes blood clotting similarly to vitamin K (caution when taking anticoagulant medication: INR monitoring is necessary during high-dose Q10 therapy)

-- The exact Q10 requirement in addition to diet and self-synthesis is not exactly known and depends on many factors (such as intake, synthesis, individual situation)
+- The exact Q10 requirement in addition to diet and endogenous synthesis is not precisely known and depends on many factors (such as intake, synthesis, individual situation).

 - Dosage for prevention: 30 - 120 mg (-250 mg) per day (60 - 100 mg doubles the plasma level without suppressing endogenous synthesis)

-- Therapeutic use: in studies, up to 12 mg/kg body weight of ubiquinone is recommended for sick people (lower dose of ubiquinol)
+- Therapeutic use: in studies, doses of up to 12 mg/kg body weight of ubiquinone are recommended for patients (lower doses of ubiquinol).